-Topics for Reasoning to Maximise Your SBI PO Score should be one of the first things every aspirant identifies before starting SBI PO Prelims preparation 2026.
-Every year, thousands of candidates struggle in the Reasoning section, not because the questions are difficult, but because they spend too much time on lengthy puzzles and overlook quick-scoring topics.
+Identifying the Topics for Reasoning to Maximise Your SBI PO Score should be your absolute first step before diving into your SBI PO Prelims preparation 2026.
+Every year, candidates struggle in the Reasoning section, not because the questions are difficult, but because they spend too much time on lengthy puzzles and overlook quick-scoring topics.

 Topics for Reasoning to Maximise Your SBI PO Prelims Score 2026: Highlights

-- Reasoning Ability carries 30 questions and 30 marks in SBI PO Prelims.
+- Reasoning Ability carries 30 questions for 30 marks in SBI PO Prelims.

-- Puzzles and Seating Arrangements contribute the most questions.
+- Puzzles and Seating Arrangement contribute the highest number of questions.

-- Syllogism, Inequalities, Coding-Decoding, and Blood Relations are high-scoring topics.
+- Syllogism, Inequalities, Coding-Decoding, Blood Relations, and Direction Sense are among the highest-scoring chapters.

-- Data Sufficiency, Input-Output, and Critical Reasoning are important for SBI PO Mains.
+- Input-Output, Data Sufficiency, and Critical Reasoning become important in SBI PO Mains.

-- Smart question selection is often more important than attempting every question.
+- Selecting the right questions is often more important than attempting every question.

-- Regular mock tests and puzzle practice can significantly improve speed and accuracy.
+- Daily practice and sectional mock tests help improve both speed and accuracy.

 - Syllogism